-The Sugarcane Technology Centre (CTC) asked for more information about any CDM projects developed by companies associated to the institution.
+The Sugarcane Technology Centre (CTC) asked for more information about the CDM projects carried out by sugarcane processing companies that are associated to this institution.

 E.3.
 Report on how due account was taken of any comments received:

 In order to solve the comments received from the Sugarcane Technology Centre (CTC), a Project Idea Note (PIN) of the São Fernando Cogeneration Project was sent to them.
 The PIN extended the information about the project contained in the first stakeholders' notification.
 The project developers also informed to the institution that the full version of the Project Design Document was available for public comments at the UNFCCC website until 23 May 2009.
 The stakeholder also received a copy of the first version of the PDD translated into Portuguese and the report of the project activity's contribution under the Clean Development Mechanism towards sustainable development, as per Annex III of Resolution no. 1 of the Brazilian DNA.